Beautiful Creatures (2013 film): Release

-Beautiful Creatures release date was originally scheduled to be on 13 February 2013, but distributor Warner Bros. later pushed the date to Thursday, 24 February 2013.
+The film's release date was originally scheduled to be on 13 February 2013, but the distributor Warner Bros. later pushed the date to 24 February 2013.
 The film was still released in Sweden on the 13th, a day before the film's North American release date.
 The film held its official US premiere on 11 February 2013, in New York City.

+Home media

-Home mediaBeautiful Creatures was released on DVD and Blu-ray Disc on 21 May 2013.
+Beautiful Creatures was released on DVD and Blu-ray on 21 May 2013.
 In its first month in release, the film sold around 428,792 copies in both DVD and Blu-ray formats combined, bringing in a consumer revenue of $7,377,859.
 As of 16 June 2013, the film has grossed an estimated $10,337,826 in DVD and Blu-ray sales.

 Reception

 Box office

 The film grossed $10,124,912 during its opening weekend, including its Thursday release date, under-performing based on media expectations.

-While the film was considered to be a flop domestically, only grossing $19,452,138 by the end of its North American domestic theatrical run (against a $60 million production budget) it did better internationally, where it has grossed $40,600,000.
+While the film was considered to be a flop domestically by grossing only $19,452,138 by the end of its North American domestic theatrical run against a $60 million production budget, it did better internationally, where it has grossed $40,600,000.
 As of 21 April 2013, the film grossed a worldwide total of $60,052,138, making it a financial loss.
 It failed to recoup its production budget and other costs, as generally speaking, half of ticket sales proceeds go to theaters.
 Variety magazine listed Beautiful Creatures as one of "Hollywood's biggest box office bombs of 2013".